 A MALAY ORCHESTRA

 Laurance Green recorded a picturesque recollection of life in Buitenkant Street in 1960 from very old sources.
 He recounts one such recollection involving the slave-woman from Buitenkant street and the Platteklip Stream.
 “I knew Platteklip in the days when Malay washerwomen worked there in scores.
-Long before the wash houses were built, slaves carried Cape Town’s laundry on their heads to this stream, and laid the clean clothes on the flat rocks to dry.
+Long before the wash houses were built, slaves carried Cape Town’s laundry on their heads to this stream and laid the clean clothes on the flat rocks to dry.
 Many an author recorded the picturesque scene.

 Lady Duff Gordon wrote a century ago: “Tomorrow my linen will go to the top of the giant mountain … and there be scoured in a clear spring by brown women, bleached on the mountain top, and carried back all those long miles on their heads, as it went up”.
 In fact, her linen went no farther than Platteklip.
 There the Malays found all they needed without climbing higher than the foot of Platteklip Gorge.

 Van Riebeeck issued a placaat forbidding the pollution of streams in the settlement, so the Platteklip custom must have started very long ago.
 One of the sights of Old Cape Town was the long procession of Malay washerwomen, huge bundles on their heads, swinging along up Hope Street and Buitenkant Street in single file.
 For many years they used the stream and the rocks provided by nature.
-Wash-houses were built three quarters of a century ago, with seventy cement wash-tubs and proper ironing facilities; and the women paid three pence a day.
+Wash-houses was built three-quarters of a century ago, with seventy cement wash-tubs and proper ironing facilities; and the women paid three pence a day.

 These washhouses were closed only a few years ago.
 Then the Malay women, each with her doek and flowing skirt, came down the cobbled path for the last time.
 Some were descendants of the slaves who used the Platteklip stream in the eighteenth century.
 After the abolition of slavery in 1834, there was a celebration at Platteklip on December 1 each year.
 They finished their work early and danced to the Malay orchestras.”
 (Green, L. G..
 1964)

-I sit at David Donde’s Truth Coffee Roasting and look up Buitenkant street towards Platteklip and I see the woman in single file, with washing on their heads, slowly making their way to the stream.
+I sit at David Donde’s Truth Coffee Roasting and lookup Buitenkant street towards Platteklip and I see the woman in single file, with washing on their heads, slowly making their way to the stream.
 I think how fitting it is that David settled his business here, in this street where the voices of hardship and also of hope, emancipation and liberation merge and sound the loudest.
 Where he showed that excellence is within each person’s grasp, no matter your background.
 That this is an age where anybody can dream and achieve; when information is at our fingertips.

 I take another sip of my double flat white latte and I swear that for a moment I hear the slave-women sing to the tune of an old Malay orchestra!